Danix002/collektive-examples-dev/README.md

 ./gradlew run<ExampleName>Batch
 ```

-Where `<ExampleName>` is the name of the example you want to run in batch mode(FieldEvolution, NeighborCounter, Branching, Gradient or ChannelWithObstacles).
+Where `<ExampleName>` is the name of the example you want to run in batch mode(FieldEvolution, NeighborCounter, Branching, Gradient, MaxID or ChannelWithObstacles).

 ## Running graphical simulations